-Where new cycle routes are provided, they should reflect best practice principles, including Dutch design.
+Where new cycle routes are provided, they should reflect best practice principles.

-Where existing walking and cycling routes are provided within or adjacent to a site, proposals for development are encouraged to show how they link into these networks.
+Where existing walking and cycling routes are provided within or adjacent to a site development proposals should link into these networks.

 Proposals for commercial, leisure and community uses should support and enable active travel through inclusion of safe, secure and convenient cycle parking and changing facilities where appropriate.
+Proposals for secure and dry cycle parking areas are welcome, subject to compliance wider design policies.